 It’s a small way I hold myself accountable and maintain my commitment.

 The work of anti-racism is exhausting on many levels.
 It requires a tremendous amount of mental energy and stamina to constantly deconstruct lies about our identity as white people and our beliefs about non-white people, and it’s overwhelming when we finally face the magnitude of the evil of white supremacy and racism.

 One of the deepest lies that white supremacy teaches us is that our work and productivity make us worthy.

 But the truth is, if we’re going to stay in the game for any amount of time, it’s vital that we learn to care for ourselves well.
 Rest becomes an act that subverts white supremacy and racism.
-For me, this means spending time off of social media and being outside, praying, and meditating.
+For me, this means spending time off of social media and being outside, praying, meditating, and journaling.

 It also means being “mentored” by those who have come before me, men and women who have spent lifetimes in the trenches working for justice and wholeness for everyone (I do this by reading and buying their books!).